hanneshapke/hanneshapke.github.io/_posts/2025-01-11-speculative-decoding.markdown

 We gain the inference speed increases by two aspects.
 First of all, we generate multiple tokens at once.
 We can request multiple tokens, since we have a second model to validate the predictions.
 We can afford it because the initial tokens predictions are fast and cheap.
 Secondly, the validation of the prediction is also fast, and we only need to correct the predictions for tokens where the smaller model made a mistake.

 How can you use speculative decoding with your LLM?
 Most LLM deployment frameworks provide support of speculative decoding, in one form or another.
 For our core example, we are demonstrating speculative decoding with vLLM. vLLM is a frequently used framework for serving LLM models like Llama 3.2 3B.
 In our example, we use a smaller model to predict the next tokens and a larger model to validate the prediction and, if needed, correct the prediction.
-We use Llama 3.2 1B to predict the next tokens and Llama 3.3 70B to validate the prediction and, if needed, correct the prediction.
+We use Meta's `opt-125m` model to predict the next tokens and the larger `opt-2.7b` model to validate the prediction and, if needed, correct the prediction.
 The sampling of the tokens, checking them with the larger model, and correcting them is done under the hood by the LLM serving framework, in our case vLLM.

 ```python